Songonge/SQL-Projects/Spotify_Streams.md

 ;
 ```
 The results show the following:
-* For Android: Usage peaks on Fridays followed by Wednesday.
+* For Android: Usage peaks on Fridays, followed by Wednesdays.
 Sundays have lesser usage.
-* For Cast to device: Usage peaks on Tuesdays followed by Thursday.
+* For Cast to device: Usage peaks on Tuesdays, followed by Thursdays.
 Sundays have lesser usage.
-* For IOS: Usage peaks on Wednesdays followed by Fridays.
+* For IOS: Usage peaks on Wednesdays, followed by Fridays.
 Saturdays have lesser usage.
-* For Mac: Usage peaks on Wednesdays followed by Tuesday.
+* For Mac: Usage peaks on Wednesdays, followed by Tuesdays.
 Sundays have lesser usage.
-* For Web player: Usage peaks on Mondays followed by Tuesday.
+* For Web player: Usage peaks on Mondays, followed by Tuesdays.
 Wednesdays and Fridays have lesser usage.
-* For Windows: Usage peaks on Fridays followed by Thursday.
+* For Windows: Usage peaks on Fridays, followed by Thursdays.
 Sundays have lesser usage.

 ##### c) Peak Hour for Each Platform